 Perhaps you’ve been wondering after all these years of being forced to drink ginger ale for stomach problems if it has any alcoholic content at all.
 The answer is no. Ginger ale is simply ginger-flavored, artificially carbonated water.

 If ginger ale is a non-alcoholic drink, then ginger beer must be alcoholic, right?
 Why else, will it be called beer for no reason?
 Although ginger beer is naturally fermented and brewed, it is still classified as non-alcoholic because it’s alcohol content is only less than 0.5% as per FDA requirements.

-Another difference between ginger ale and ginger beer is its taste and aroma.
+Another difference between ginger beer and ginger ale is its taste and aroma.
 While Ginger ale is mellow and smells sweet, ginger beer has a spicy whiff and gingery taste.
 The sugar content is low in ginger beer in comparison to ginger beer.
 An ounce of ginger ale contains 2.6g of sugar while an ounce of ginger beer contains 3.3g.

 Difference in the Production